andrewchungxam/XamarinFormsPushNotificationSample/README.md

 # XamarinFormsPushNotificationSample
 XamarinFormsPushNotificationSample
+<br ><br >
+This is a sample that simplies the usage of Azure Notifications and Xamarin.Forms (iOS).
+There are PDFs that will help with gettings started.
+Triggering the Notification will be through the Azure portal + a program called "Pusher" + and later on a Console application + trigger it via Azure Functions.
+Note when you use Azure Functions - you can either run the program locally from Visual Studio and then trigger the function via Postman (pointing at the local endpoint) or publish the application and then via Postman (pointing at the Azure endpoint).<br ><br >
 iOS only:
 Branches were made and kept for checkpoints in project:<br ><br >
 Branch 1 - Xamarin Forms apps (iOS only + receiving push notifications from "Pusher app") <br ><br >
-Branch 2 - Branch 1 + registered with Azure Notification Hub directly + receiving test Push Notications from Azure Porta) <br ><br >
+Branch 2 - Branch 1 + registered with Azure Notification Hub directly + receiving test Push Notications from the Azure portal) <br ><br >
 Branch 3 - Branch 2 + Ability to create specialized Notification Tags ("Similar to topic subscriptions") + Console Application to trigger Notifications <br ><br >
 Branch 4 - Branch 3 + Xamarin Forms app (receiving push notifications + triggering notification via Functions + Postman or Console application) <br ><br >
 Branch 5 - Branch 4 + Use Functions to register devices <br ><br >
-Branch 6 - Branch 4 - Use Functions to registering a username tag + trigger a notification to Usernme via Function or Console application ) <br ><br >
+Branch 6 - Branch 5 - Use Functions to registering a username tag + trigger a notification to Usernme via Function or Console application ) <br ><br >
 <br >
 <br >
 <br >